Where to begin?

 - Plan Versions — Assign issues to upcoming versions.
 Click VERSIONS to view the Versions panel, where you can create and edit versions, assign issues to versions via drag-and-drop, and filter by versions.

-- Plan, and Plan Again — When you're happy with the stories for the iteration, start a sprint and the stories will move into Work mode.
-While a sprint is active in Work mode, you can still plan subsequent iterations in Plan mode (click Add Sprint), but you won't be able to start them until the active iteration is completed.
-(You can, however, drag and drop an issue in Plan mode onto the active sprint.)
+- Plan, and Plan Again — When you're happy with the stories for the iteration, start a sprint and the stories will move into the Active sprints.
+While a sprint is active in the Active sprints, you can still plan subsequent iterations in the Backlog (click Add Sprint), but you won't be able to start them until the active iteration is completed.
+(You can, however, drag and drop an issue in the Backlog onto the active sprint.)
 Note that you can only start (or complete) a sprint if you have 'Administer Projects' permission for all projects that match the board's filter.

-An issue will only be visible in Plan mode if:
+An issue will only be visible in the Backlog if:

 So how do Kanban teams use versions?